mch1307/gomotics/README.md

 Download your platform binary from the release page, extract the executable from the archive.

+See the [wiki](https://github.com/mch1307/gomotics/wiki) for an example of automating gomotics process startup with [supervisor](http://supervisord.org/)

 ## Running
 ### Config file
 gomotics will run with default config if you do not provide a configuration file.
 If you want to link gomotics with Jeedom, provide the Jeedom URL and API key as follows